Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Conclusion

 \section{Conclusion}

 Given a Lie 2-group $\mathbb{G}$, this paper lays the foundation upon which the 4d 2-Chern-Simons theory can be quantized on the lattice.
 Based on the notion of measureable categories, we have introduced structures which capture the kinematical lattice degrees of freedom of the theory, and categoriefied the notion of quantum groups to the context of Hopf categories.
 This substantiates the expectations from the categorical ladder proposal of Baez-Dolan \cite{Baez:1995ph}.
-As we have mentioned in the introduction, this work is part of a series towards the computation of 4-simplex scattering amplitudes for 2-Chern-Simons theory, and this shall remain the central goal.
-Towards this, an upcoming work in the series will study the algebraic and analytic aspects of the higher-representation theory of the categorical quantum symmetries on the lattice.

-Based on the framework introduced in this paper, we have also defined categorified notions of quantum groups and described their Hopf (co)categorical structures.
-These are the "categorical quantum coordinate ring" $\mathfrak{C}_q(\mathbb{G})$ --- which we recall is a Hopf \textit{co}category --- and the "categorified quantum enveloping algebra" $\mathbb{U}_q\G$ Hopf category.
-We have also shown how, under certain technical assumptions, these categorical quantum groups reduce to the known Lie 2-bialgebra symmetries of the 2-Chern-Simons action.
-The companion paper \cite{Chen:2025?} examines the geometric aspects of the 2-representations of the categorified quantum enveloping algebra, and show that they form, in a suitable sense, a \textit{ribbon tensor 2-category}.
-We have also made numerous comments about how our framework can be generalized directly to weak/semistrict 2-Chern-Simons theory \cite{Soncini:2014}, in which $\mathbb{G}$ is a \textit{smooth 2-group} living in the bicategory of bidundles \cite{Schommer_Pries_2011}.
+Based on the framework introduced in this paper, we provided a categorified notion of quantum groups, and described their Hopf (co)categorical structures.
+These are higher structures internal to the 2-category $\mathsf{Meas}$ (or the non-commutative version $\mathsf{Meas}_q$; see \S \ref{hopfopalg}), the measureable categories of Crane-Yetter, which are the natural background for the representation theory of Lie 2-groups \cite{Crane:2003gk,Yetter2003MeasurableC,Baez:2012}.
+We have also shown how, under certain technical assumptions, these categorical quantum group reduces to the known Lie 2-bialgebra symmetries of the 2-Chern-Simons action.

-As we have noted at the end of \S \ref{2gthopfalgbd}, these notions of categorified quantum groups should be dual to each other, in analogy to the uncategorified case \cite{Semenov1992}.
-In particular, inspired by Majid's quantum double construction \cite{Majid:1994nw,Majid:1996kd}, we expect the Frobenius pairing functor in the definition of Crane-Frenkel Hopf categories \cite{Crane:1994ty} to play an important role in this notion of duality.
-This understanding that the duality for quantum group Hopf categories should involve not the opposite category, but the \textit{co}category, should serve as a crucial observation.

-\paragraph{Categorical quantum Fourier duality.} As our results rely only on the \textit{existence} of Hopf categorical structures on $\tilde{\cC}$, it is independent of the particular lattice $\Gamma$ we pick, even if $\Gamma$ consists of only a single edge $v\xrightarrow{e}v$.
-If furthermore $v=v'$ and the loop $e$ bounds a face $f$, then we can view $\tilde{\cC}$ as the quantum gauge symmetries of the 2-Chern-Simons holonomies on the "trivial" lattice, which consists of just the single face $f$ bound by $e$.
-In this case, the 2-graph states $\cC$ can be though of as categorical (ie. $\mathsf{Hilb}$-valued) functions on a single copy of $\mathbb{G}$.